Enjoy! And feel free to share other great free things for kids with special needs in the comments.

 Different Needz Foundation: Awards annual grants to individuals with developmental disabilities.

-First Hand Foundation: Provides grants that cover treatment, equipment, vehicle modifications and displacement expenses for families of kids who have to travel during treatment.
+First Hand Foundation: Provides grants that cover assistive technology and other equipment, treatment, vehicle modifications and displacement expenses for families of kids who have to travel during treatment.

-Hannah's Helping Hands: Offers quality of life and summer camp grants for families that care for children and adults with special needs in Florida, Indiana, Rhode Island and New York.
+Hannah's Helping Hands: Offers quality of life and summer camp grants for families that care for children and adults with special needs in Florida, Indiana, Rhode Island, New Jersey and New York.

 UnitedHealthcare Children's Foundation: Offers grants for kids 16 years old or younger who are already covered by a commercial health plan and require medical services/items that go above and beyond the coverage offered.